 Learn more about layer blending

-You can also customize where the blend modes and opacity will appear in the Layers sidebar.
+You can also customize where the blend mode and opacity controls will appear in the Layers sidebar.
 Click at the top of the Layers sidebar and customize the Viewing Options for the layers list:

 You can search your document for specific layers by typing their name into the search field at the bottom of the Layers sidebar.
 The filter search can also help sort layers based on their type (images, shapes, text, RAW images, groups, masks, color adjustments, effects, videos) or tags.